Grudz/Grudz.github.io/index.md

 This webpage has 4 sections:

-**Autonomous Vehicle Systems, Autonomous Vehicle Club, Machine Learning, Embedded Software**
+**Autonomous Vehicle Systems, Autonomous Vehicle Club, Embedded Software, Machine Learning**

 ##### Social Media and Contact:
 **LinkedIn:** <a href="https://www.linkedin.com/in/bengrudzien/">linkedin.com/in/bengrudzien</a>